Xfers/docs/source/index.md

 Key | value | meaning
 ---- | ---- | ------ |
 custom_code | 'KYC_ERROR' | User has some issues with their Xfers' account validation.
-custom_code | 'INSUFFICIENT_FUND' | This is returned when a charge via user_api_token was unable to be process due to insufficient account balance.
+custom_code | 'KYC_UNAVAILABLE' | Xfers has yet to receive KYC information for this user. custom_code | 'INSUFFICIENT_FUND' | This is returned when a charge via user_api_token was unable to be process due to insufficient account balance.

 <aside class="notice">